nypublicradio/ember-wagtail-images/README.md

 };
 ```

-This addon expects an image object or model that has an `id` key.
+This addon doesn't mange your image model for you.
+It expects you to provide an image object or model that has an `id` key.
 ```js
 const wagtailImage = {
   "id": 32